garasikuzu/phadi-app/README.md

 ## How To Download

-*You can download the application installer by clicking on the link below and then download the `.apk` file*
+You can get the application installer by clicking on the link below and then download the `.apk` file.

 **[Download](/releases/latest)**